JustinePham/ItemDragDrop/README.md

 Simple functionality for picking up items and dropping them in game.
 No Inventory UI system.

-You move around as a little ghost and move items around.
+You move around as a little ghost and interact with different items.

 future implementation: